Lcfvs/anticore/readme.md

 // Then you can add a generic middleware like for the anchors anticore.on('button', function(element, next) {
   // listen the click
   element.addEventListener('click', anticore.fetchFromEvent);

-  // then let the next middleware to resolve, if any next();
-});

-// or join the 2 in 1 by replacing the anchors middleware by

-anticore
-  .fetchers.button = function(button) {
-    return anticore.request(button.dataset.href, 'get');
-  };

-// Then you can add a generic middleware like for the anchors & buttons anticore.on('a, button', function(element, next) {
-  // listen the click
-  element.addEventListener('click', anticore.fetchFromEvent);